-Our primary performance measure is TIER.
+One of our primary performance measures is TIER, which is a measure indicating our ability to cover the interest expense requirements on our debt.
 TIER is calculated by adding the interest expense to net income prior to the cumulative effect of change in accounting principle and dividing that total by the interest expense.
-TIER is a measure of our ability to cover interest expense requirements on our debt.
 We adjust the TIER calculation to add the derivative cash settlements expense to the interest expense and to remove the derivative forward value gains (losses) and foreign currency adjustments from total net income.
 Adding the cash settlements expense back to interest expense also has a corresponding effect on our adjusted net interest income.